MehdiKosaca1/data-analyst-case-study/README.md

 | Day 14 Retention     | 6.0%      | 9.0%      | 0.0000  | SIGNIFICANT ✅     |

-Variant B shows stronger long-term retention (D7, D14), while A only leads in D1.
+* Variant B shows stronger long-term retention (D7, D14), while A only leads in D1.
 Purchase differences are mostly insignificant.
 ---

 ### e) Scenario: New User Source (Day 20)
-**Question:** Introducing a new user source (8k/day) with exponential retention curves.
+**Question:** On Day 20 we add a new user source.
+From then on, we get 12,000 users from the original source and 8,000 from this new one.
+The new users' retention is described by these formulas.
+With this mix of old and new users, which variant makes more total money by Day 30?

 *   **Winner:** **Variant B**